itaibo/momoa/README.md

 // Initialize class with a JSON array const momoa = new Momoa([{ test: 1 }, { test: 2 }, { test: 3 }]);

-// Output a String with one object per line const gzipped = await momoa.enlist().gzip().end();
+// Output a Buffer of the one object per line string, gzipped const gzipped = await momoa.enlist().gzip().end();

 console.log(gzipped);